 This should help give you a frame of reference for what happens should you encounter certain situations.
 Many of these examples are all based on my own experiences, which ultimately led to me boycotting the platform.
 Others are common issues that you ought to be aware of.

 It should go without saying that if you ever find yourself in danger, or you feel particularly threatened by a host or an accommodation environment, you should alert the local authorities.
 Nothing is worth compromising your safety.

-Airbnb are just a third party
+Airbnb is just a third party

 As mentioned above, one of the biggest Airbnb problems is that Airbnb consider themselves a third party.
 Essentially you could compare Airbnb to a job advertisement board.

 Airbnb considers itself the platform on which hosts advertise their properties.
 After that? the communication is between you and the host.

 This is not a problem if you have a host that is good and ethical.
 On the other hand, if your host is a scam artist, you are at their mercy.

 You need to notify Airbnb of issues quickly